alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 From the results, the highest profit margin occurred in March, which aligns with the Spring season.
 This suggests that higher occupancy rates may contribute to increased profit margins for this hotel.
 Conversely, the lowest profit margin was recorded in July, during which the total costs were also at their highest.
 I recommend optimizing operational efficiency and reducing expenses during low-traffic periods to help maintain profitability.

-5. **Marketing Spend VS Revenue**: Next up is to analyze the Marketing Spend and how it lead to Revenue for this hotel, and here is the result of my analysis.
+5. **Marketing Spend VS Revenue**: Next up is to analyze the Marketing Spend and how it led to Revenue for this hotel, and here is the result of my analysis.

 | **Month**                     | **Total Revenue**           | **Total Marketing Spend**      | **Revenue per Marketing Spend**   |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|